guotechfin/KrunoKnego.github.io/_posts/2014-05-15-symfony2-doctrine2-optimization.markdown

 ## Rule 2.
 Clear your entity manager frequently

 Keep your entity manager clean.
-If you're dealing with a lots of data doctrine2 will keep all the objects in the entity manager.
+If you're dealing with lots of data doctrine2 will keep all the objects in the entity manager.
 So I advise you to clean it regularly using command

 {% highlight php5 %}